sarthakchikte0312/GhostGF/README.md

 who you are — the "sorry just saw this" crowd, the read-at-11pm-reply-at-2am club.
 Now the read receipt lies for you.
-The model doesn't ghost, doesn't forget, and definitely doesn't leave someone on read for six hours because it got distracted by a YouTube rabbit hole.
+The model doesn't ghost, doesn't forget, and definitely doesn't leave someone on read for six hours because I got distracted by my nerdmaxxing hobbies.

 ## How it works